-Believe it or not, a common complaint that customers lodge against their financial advisor is that he or she hardly ever communicates with them.
-They are promised the moon whenever they are being courted as a new customer, but it seems like once that contract is signed communication slows.
-Does your Broker wait for you to complain before he makes any changes?
+Believe it or not, the biggest compaint that customers lodge against their financial advisor is that he or she hardly ever communicates with them.
+They are promised the moon whenever they are being courted as a new customer, but once that contract is signed, it's sayonara, baby.

 Good financial services require good communication.
 It's just that simple.
 At NavStar we have some minimum communication standards.
 Here are just a couple of ways that I believe we're different:

 Our practice is to regularly schedule at least semi-annual meetings with our investment clients, and more often if needed, or as the client desires.
 Your investment portfolio could be one of your most valuable assets, and we consider ourselves your partner in helping to grow it.

 I am not captive to any wirehouse or insurance company.
 My fidelity and responsibility lies with my customers.
 I don't have to waste time fulfilling quotas or going to sales "pep rallies" while neglecting your portfolio.
 I am quite free and able to act as your fiduciary advisor.

 Every week we reach out to our clients with Wall Street updates and financial news that may impact them.
 Education is important to us, and we believe it's crucial to our clients.

 "The Rudder" is our quarterly newsletter, and I believe it's one of a kind, as newsletters go.
 I've tried to keep this one light and full of wit, sprinkled with financial tips and insights.
 If you like a good chuckle, you'll love "The Rudder!"
 A merry heart doeth good like a medicine.
 Many of the articles in this newsletter are written by our clients.